tomchen/starter-web-app/README.md

 * Image to favicon convertion and code injection
 * Source maps
 * Pre-set .editorconfig, .gitattributes, .gitignore configuration files
-* Script to publish to GitHub Pages (deploy `dist` folder to `gh-pages` branch)
+* Script to publish files to GitHub Pages (deploy `dist` folder to `gh-pages` branch)
 * etc.

-The **Starter Web App** default page is a demo showing some basic and/or popular techniques and effects in front-end web development written in CSS and vanilla JavaScript.
+The Starter Web App default page is a demo showing some basic and/or popular techniques and effects in front-end web development written in CSS and vanilla JavaScript.
 The images used here are in the public domain or may be used for any purpose.
 Techniques used / features shown by this demo include:

 * Basic HTML5 tags, table, list
 * Responsive design